thabang-r13/payment_service/README.md

 # payment_service
-This repo is a payment service website for the BIH hackathon
+This repo houses a payment service website for the BIH hackathon

 # How to run
 1. Clone the project